 Specifications

-Accordion (aka expansion panel) is a vertically stacked, full-width, list of options that can expand/collapse to reveal or hide more associated content.
+An accordion (aka expansion panel) is a vertically stacked, full-width list of options that can expand/collapse to reveal or hide more associated content.

 - Accordions can display directly on the page or in a card container.